 How will I receive my certificate?

-Students who attend a Degree Congregation in the Great Hall will be able to collect their documents on campus on the day.
+Students who attend a Degree Congregation in the Great Hall will be able to collect their certificate on campus on the day.
 The collection point will be located next to robe return and details will be emailed to you a week before the ceremony.

-Student graduating in their absence will be emailed in late June to express how you wish to receive your certificate, with an option to collect this from campus on the day of your ceremony.
+Students graduating in their absence will be emailed in late June 2025 to express how you wish to receive your certificate, with an option to collect this from campus on the day of your ceremony.
 Students who did not book to collect from campus will be asked to confirm the delivery address for their documents and if you would like these sent by standard post, or if you wish to pay for us to send this by courier for you.
-The email will have a deadline to complete the address confirmation by 23:59 (GMT) on 31 July 2024.
+The email will have a deadline to complete the address confirmation by 23:59 (GMT) on 31 July 2025.
 Please do not come to campus to collect your documents if you have not had confirmation of your collection booking as the documents will not be available and please note these cannot be collected by anyone other than the student.
-Documents will be posted in August.
+Documents will be posted in August 2025.

 You will also be able to view, download and share an electronic copy of your degree certificate and transcript online via our Secure Documents website three working days after your Degree Congregation has taken place.
 Current and potential employers can also register with us, allowing them to directly verify your qualifications with us while you wait for the physical copies of your documents to arrive.